byterubpay/byterub-site/README.md

 ### 9. Submit Pull Request
 You're all done.
 Submit a PR and wait for it to be reviewed and merged.
 Be sure to make any changes if requested.

-## How to make a Moneropedia Entry
+## How to make a ByteRubpedia Entry

 ### 1. Make a Global file
 Navigate to the /resources/moneropedia folder and make a new file.
 Be sure the file name has no spaces and the ending is .md